ishangote/Coding-Interviews-Python/Leetcode/314 Binary Tree Vertical Order Traversal/binary_tree_vertical_order_traversal.md

 # 314. Binary Tree Vertical Order Traversal

+> If multiple nodes are in the same row and column, they should be ordered from left to right.

 ## Problem Statement

 > Given the root of a binary tree, return the vertical order traversal of its nodes' values. (i.e., from top to bottom, column by column).